Cloudy with a Chance of Meatballs (film): Plot

-Aspiring inventor Flint Lockwood lives with his widowed father Tim and his pet monkey Steve in Swallow Falls, an island in the Atlantic Ocean.
-The island's economy is entirely based on sardine sales, which have plummeted due to the rest of the world deciding the fish are "super-gross", leaving Swallow Falls residents to eat all the sardines themselves.
+Aspiring, yet struggling scientist and inventor Flint Lockwood lives with his widowed fisherman father Tim in Swallow Falls, an island in the Atlantic Ocean where its economy is entirely based on sardines sales, which have plummeted due to the rest of the world deeming sardines unsavory, forcing the islanders to consume them all themselves.
+Flint plans to expand the town's diet by inventing the "Flint Lockwood Diatonic Super Mutating Dynamic Food Replicator" (FLDSMDFR), a device that converts water into food via "genetic mutation".

-Flint invents the "Flint Lockwood Diatonic Super Mutating Dynamic Food Replicator" (FLDSMDFR), a device that transforms water into food, in an effort to expand the town's diet.
-He knocks out his house's power when he attempts to plug in the new device, annoying Tim, who wishes Flint would give up inventing and take over the family tackle and bait business.
-Flint attempts to connect the FLDSMDFR to a local substation, but the device accidentally overloads, rocketing across town and into the sky.
-In the process, it destroys a new sardine-themed amusement park called Sardine Land meant to revitalize the island's economy, upsetting Mayor Shelbourne and the other townsfolk and disappointing Tim.
-Afterwards, a dejected Flint meets Samantha "Sam" Sparks, a New York City-based meteorologist whose big break was thwarted by the accident.
-As they talk together, cheeseburgers suddenly begin raining from the sky; Flint realizes the FLDSMDFR is functioning successfully in the stratosphere, using the condensation from clouds to create food-based weather systems.
+When Flint tries to connect the FLDSMDFR to a local substation, the machine overloads, rocketing across town and into the sky.
+In the process, it accidentally destroys Sardine Land, a new amusement park meant to revitalize the island's economy, aggravating the islanders.
+After evading arrest from police officer Earl Devereaux, a dejected Flint heads to the harbor where he meets Samantha "Sam" Sparks, a meteorologist intern from New York City whose big break was thwarted by the accident.
+As she and Flint interact, cheeseburgers begin raining from the sky; Flint realizes that the FLDSMDFR is now functioning in the stratosphere, using the condensation from clouds to create food-based weather systems.

-The town rejoices in their new food choices, and Swallow Falls is renamed Chewandswallow and becomes a food tourism destination, making Flint a local celebrity.
-Flint and Sam begin to fall in love after they discover they were both bullied for their appearance and love of science.
-However, Flint notices the food has begun to "over-mutate", becoming both larger and less molecularly stable.
-He attempts to warn the now morbidly obese Shelbourne that the FLDSMDFR is malfunctioning, but Shelbourne is only interested in more food and more tourism.
-After a tornado made up of spaghetti and meatballs threatens the town, Flint attempts to turn the FLDSMDFR off.
-Shelbourne accidentally destroys Flint's control panel in an attempt to stop Flint, causing the FLDSMDFR to go rogue and create a massive "food storm" across the planet.
+Swallow Falls is rechristened as Chewandswallow and becomes a food tourism destination, making Flint popular; he and Sam simultaneously fall in love.
+Tim draws Flint's attention to the fact that the food has begun to "over-mutate", becoming larger and less molecularly stable.
+Flint warns the island's now-morbidly obese mayor that the machine is malfunctioning, but he remains unconcerned.
+As a spaghetti-made tornado wreaks havoc in the town, Flint attempts to deactivate the machine, but the mayor inadvertently destroys the communication device in an attempt to stop him, causing the FLDSMDFR to become rogue and create a massive food storms across the globe.